MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/api-support.md

 ---
 # Supported APIs for Microsoft Edge extensions

-The following table provides a list of APIs that you can use when building extensions for the Microsoft Edge \(Chromium\) browser.
+The following table provides a list of APIs that you can use when building extensions for the Microsoft Edge browser.

 | API                                   | Description
 |---------------------------------------|----------------------------------------------------------|